-Loyalsock Township School District institutes masking policies upon further review on September 8
+Loyalsock Township school district institutes masking policies upon further review on September 8

 Strickland noted Lycoming County's move to high status of virus transmission.

-Many parents, on both sides of the masking argument, attended the meeting, during which speakers became passionate.
+Many parents, on both sides of the masking argument, attended the passionate meeting.

-A school district parent, who also is a physician, indicated that school boards are empowered to make the decisions about masking, but said members were not qualified to judge students health and safety as non-physicians.
+A school district parent, who also is a physician, brought up the point how school boards were empowered to make the decisions about masking, but said members were not qualified to judge students health and safety as non-physicians.

-Another parent, whose child has cystic fibrosis, delivered an emotional plea to the school board.
+Another parent, whose child has cystic fybrosis, spoke and was emotional in her plea to the school board.
 "To us, it signals we don't care that some members of the community actually do need protection.
-Please have the courage to do the right thing, and follow the [CDC] guidance," she said.
+Please have the courage to do the right thing, and follow the guidance," she said on her thoughts about masking.

-Another speaker, donning a Lycoming County Patriots shirt, said how the virus is not real and that it is a government-controlled idea.

-Township resident Jeff Breon said, "I suspect there are some in attendance, and on the school board, that fail to understand the scope of coronavirus.
-Those quoting misinformation are quoting facebook, social media, or celebrities.
+Township resident Jeff Breon spoke, "I suspect there are some in attendance, and on the school board, that fail to understand the scope of coronavirus.
+Those quoting misinformation are quoting facebook, social media or celebrities.
 This debate is being politicized by people with one letter behind their name."

+Another speaker, donning a Lycoming County Patriots shirt, mentioned how the virus is not real and that it is a government-controlled idea.

+"We are experiencing the calm before the storm," said another parent, also a medical physician.
+"I have been told we are at maximum capacity [for hospitals in the region]."

 District Superintendent Gerald McLaughlin said, "We will continue to follow CDC guidelines on quarantining."